Skills became the npm of agentic AI in eight weeks. This is a survey of that explosion — and what an optimal architecture looks like.

 Base model passes the skill's eval without it (model absorption), or utility drops below δ.
 The skill enters a grace period — still callable, but no longer routed to by default.
 One more failure triggers full retirement.

-Skills don't exist in a vacuum — they are the apex of a three-layer memory architecture.
-PlugMem (Microsoft Research / UIUC) formalises what every successful system implicitly builds: episodic memory is the raw substrate, semantic memory is the distilled index, and procedural memory is the reusable skill.
-Each layer compresses the one below it.
+Skills don't exist in isolation — they sit at the top of a three-layer memory architecture.
+PlugMem (MSR/UIUC) formalises the pattern every successful system builds: episodic memory stores raw execution traces, semantic memory distils those into indexed facts, and procedural memory compresses the facts into reusable skills.
+Each layer is a compression step.
+Skipping layers produces brittle, overfit skills.

 ProcMEM fires when online Q-value ≤ 0 or a duplicate is detected.
 Binary and immediate — the skill is deleted, not archived.
 Appropriate for skills that were never validated past the experimental stage.[M2]

-The subtlest death: the base model improves and absorbs the skill's knowledge.
-SkillReducer's audit of 55,315 real-world skills found 10.7% are already obsolete — Condition D (description-only, no skill body) achieves 98.9% of the original performance.
-Skills encoding knowledge the model has since learned are dead weight.
-The test: disable the skill, re-run the eval.
+The subtlest death: the base model absorbs the skill's knowledge.
+SkillReducer audited 55,315 skills — 10.7% already obsolete.
+The test: disable, re-run.
 If the pass rate holds, retire it.[M4]

 PERFORMANCE-GAP